alfo1995/ADM-HW4/README.md

 At this point, once we decided how to store, manipulate and parse the data, we start creating a dictionary which contains for each *computer scientists* all the publications that he did.

+-Convert dictionary to author: {list of publication}
+	This part is our one of the main part in our implementation.
+We convert present data into "author:{list of publication}" Before convert data structure like {authors:{}, publication} but to calculate Jaccard similarity, we need to reach list of publication for specific author in efficiency way.
+We planned to use this structure in intersection function.

+	Example;
+		input:	dict_author_pub[93126]
+		output is list of publication for author which id = 93126
+		out:	[{162021: 'perturbo: a new classification algorithm based on the spectrum perturbations of the laplace-beltrami operator.'}, {730272: 'optimal spectral transportation with application to music transcription.'}, {731280: 'mapping estimation for discrete optimal transport.'}]

 ## First point
 In this first part, after importing the library *Networkxx*, we implemented the code to create our Graph.